 Oakland Fire Station #1 Pollinator Garden

-This Pollinator Pathways way station in West Oakland (17th St and MLK) was designed by neighborhood resident Rosemary Alex and funded by Kaiser Permanente and the National Corporation for Service and Volunteerism.
+This Pollinator Pathways way station in West Oakland (17th St and MLK) was designed by a neighborhood resident and funded by Kaiser Permanente and the National Corporation for Service and Volunteerism.
 City officials including the Fire Chief joined volunteers to spruce up the site at 17th St and MLK Way on September 17, 2013 and celebrated the connection between first responders and the community.

 Dragonfly Habitat at the Cascades